ERA Realty Network issued letter of censure after multiple complaints against property agent

 CEA added that it approached ERA’s key executive officer in March 2022 to advise that ERA should "vet Ang’s advertisement listings for accuracy before they were posted, as ERA had a responsibility to do so" under the estate agents' code of practice.

-However, the council noted that it continued to receive complaints and found more advertisements posted by Ang that contained inaccurate property pricing, even after Ang’s suspension ended in March 2024.
+However, the council noted that it continued to receive complaints and found more advertisements posted by Mr Ang that contained inaccurate property pricing, even after Mr Ang’s suspension ended in March 2024.

 He was subsequently referred to a disciplinary committee again and was fined S$28,000 and suspended for six months in October 2025, according to CEA.